Pāṭaligāmiyavaggo

 yena Bhagavā tenupasaṅkami,

-went to the Gracious One,
+went to the Fortunate One,

 upasaṅkamitvā Bhagavantaṁ abhivādetvā, ekamantaṁ nisīdi.